 Hotels.com gives you a free night after staying ten nights in any property.
 Because it is not hotel specific but site-specific, you can pick any hotel to redeem this.
 The free night is the average price of your ten stays.
 Effectively giving you 10% back.

 If you did step 1 and planned your holidays in advance, you will know if you can accumulate 10 nights of holiday somewhere.

 You can also use either cashback websites or the BA portal (or another airline portal, depending on your country) to save extra money since they are part of both programs.

 # 6 Use loyalty credit cards to pay

 When I started using Amex cards back in 2014, many Muslims didn’t like them.
 I am happy to see that their use has increased and that they benefit from points and offers.

 I personally have used them for the past years, and I can honestly say they have saved me thousands of pounds and helped me create fantastic travel memories.

-I have the Amex Platinum card (this is my refferal but in order to get the generous bonus you need to have not held an Amex card for 24 months) and treat it as a debit card.
+I have the Amex Platinum card (if you want to be referred to an Amex card, email me through the contact form, but in order to get the generous bonus, you need to have not held an Amex card for 24 months) and treat it as a debit card.
 Then I pay it off every month.

-In my wallet you will also find the British Airways credit card because it gives me more Avios and 2 for 1 voucher which comes handy when travelling, especially now that my daughter is over 2 years old.
+In my wallet, you will also find the British Airways credit card because it gives me more Avios and 2 for 1 voucher, which comes in handy when travelling, especially now that my daughter is over 2 years old.

 I use Amex because they include travel insurance which is excellent, and I have used it abroad before, and also it gives me status with several hotels.